jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

     }
 ```

-##### Listing 16-5: Using the move keyword to force a closure to take ownership of the values it uses
+##### Using the move keyword to force a closure to take ownership of the values it uses

-What would happen to the code in Listing 16-4 where the main thread called `drop` if we use a `move` closure?
+What would happen to the code in the snippet about the thread with a closure where the main thread called `drop` if we use a `move` closure?
 Would `move` fix that case?
-Unfortunately, no; we would get a different error because what Listing 16-4 is trying to do isn’t allowed for a different reason.
+Unfortunately, no; we would get a different error because what this code is trying to do isn’t allowed for a different reason.
 If we added `move` to the closure, we would move `v` into the closure’s environment, and we could no longer call `drop` on it in the main thread.
 We would get this compiler error instead:

 ```text
     error[E0382]: use of moved value: `v`